 "For those ultra-high frequency enthusiasts who sometimes experience Lecher wire difficulties this little device, which I call a 'standing wave locator,' may be an aid.
-It came about in following Hull's i instructions on Lecher wire measurements.
+It came about in following Hull's 1 instructions on Lecher wire measure-Hull, Ross A. "Practical Communication on the 224-Mc.
+Band," QST, November, 1934.

+ments.
 Because of the physical character of the oscillator and the work room, it was impossible to arrange the meters in a position where they could be read easily from the location of the Lecher wire.
-Consequently an adaptation of Professor Yagi's 2 method of measuring wavelength was made.
+Consequently an adaptation of Professor Yagi's method of measuring wavelength was made.
 The diagram is shown in Fig. 6.